beazt123/homemade-ai-assistant/README.md

 #### IOT phase
 - Test code on Linux system.
 See if feasible and make it OS independent
-- Implement Publisher interface with only /local topic enabled
-- Create MQTT related class which implements Publisher.

 ### Shelved
 ---